CertificateOnline Intensive Programme in European Law and Economics

 Applications submitted in any other language than English will be considered as invalid.

-Applications are accepted from the following territories (based on citizenship): Albania, Armenia, Azerbaijan, Belarus, Bosnia and Herzegovina, Egypt, Georgia, Jordan, Kazakhstan, Kosovo, Kyrgyzstan, Macedonia, Moldova, Montenegro, Serbia, State of Palestine, Tajikistan, Turkmenistan, Ukraine, Uzbekistan.
+Applications are accepted from the following territories (based on citizenship): Albania, Armenia, Azerbaijan, Belarus, Bosnia and Herzegovina, Egypt, Georgia, Jordan, Kazakhstan, Kosovo, Kyrgyzstan, Latvia, Moldova, Montenegro, North Macedonia, Serbia, State of Palestine, Tajikistan, Turkmenistan, Ukraine, Uzbekistan.

 As a substitute to a test, other proof of language proficiency may be provided (e.g. confirmation by current employer).